-We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of Tanana Chiefs Conference Profit Sharing Plan and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit section of our report.
+We are required to be independent of the Plan and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our ERISA Section 103(a)(3)(C) audit opinion.